AAdewunmi/Claims-Fraud-Risk-Scoring-Project/README.md

 # PolicyLens: Insurance Claims Fraud Risk Scoring System

-PolicyLens is an insurance operations and compliance workflow prototype that helps teams prioritise claims for review using fraud risk scoring, deterministic SLA rules, and exportable audit evidence.
-This build focuses on API-first design, testable domain services, and production-minded delivery.
+PolicyLens is an insurance ops and compliance workflow tool built API-first for core workflows, with a server-rendered ops UI added later.
+It helps teams prioritise claims for review using fraud risk scoring, deterministic SLA rules, and exportable audit evidence, with a focus on testable domain services and production-minded delivery.

 Work is in progress.
 The system runs end-to-end, but features, endpoints, and UI flows will continue to evolve as milestones are completed.